Dr Kishan Menghrajani

 Later, I did my final year project at “Plasmonics and Metamaterial” group, Electrical Department, IIT Madras under the guidance of Dr. Ananth Krishnan.
 There, I worked on “Experimental study of Localized Surface Plasmon Resonances”.
 I observed SP [Surface Plasmon] ring in the Back Focal plane [Fourier plane] of the inverted microscope at the interface of metal-dielectric and I also observed LSPR [Localized Surface Plasmon Resonance] in the Back focal plane at the interface of metal nanoparticle on gold thin film.

-After completing my Masters, I continued my research in the field of photonics and I was working at "Computational Photonics Lab", Indian Institute of Science (IISc) as a project associate.
-I was working on optical properties of chiral plasmonics and metamaterial nano-structures.
+After completing my Masters, I continued my research in the field of photonics and I was working with Professor Murugesan Venkatapathi at "Computational Photonics Lab", Indian Institute of Science (IISc) as a project associate.
+I worked on optical properties of chiral plasmonics and metamaterial nano-structures.

 I did my PhD under Professor Bill Barnes and professor Geoff Nash in the Centre for Doctoral Training(CDT) in Metamaterials at University of Exeter, and my PhD project was entitled 'Strong Coupling of Molecular Vibrational Resonances’.